markcot/pands-project/README.md

 dataset 'Iris-setosa', 'Iris-versicolor' and 'Iris-virginica'.

 Spliting the data into three groups based on these names allowed a description summary of each group be generated.
-Over the fifty values in each group, when the minimum, maximum and mean values for petal length and petal width are compared, the values for 'Iris-setosa' were much lower than for the 'Iris-versicolor' and 'Iris-virginica'.
+Over the fifty values in each group, when the minimum, maximum and mean values for petal length and petal width are compared, the values for 'Iris-setosa' were much lower than the values for the 'Iris-versicolor' and 'Iris-virginica'.

-This variation confirmed previous research [1] noting that the data for Iris Setosa) is easily separable from the other two linearly, but there is some overlap between the other two classes making it difficult to distinguish from each other.
+This variation confirmed previous research [1] noting that the data for Iris Setosa is easily separable from the other two linearly, but there is some overlap between the other two classes making it difficult to distinguish from each other.